 Grades 1 - 5: 7yrs-11yrs

 Students attend 2 lessons per week and take an exam in September/October.
-Please enquire with school if you have a child of this age and we will schedule in a class.

 Vocational Intermediate Foundation - Solo Seal: 11/12yrs+